EnableSoftware/DelimitedDataParser/README.md

 ### Configuration properties

 * `FieldSeparator` - the character used as field delimiter in the text file.
 Default: `,` (i.e., CSV).
-* `UseFirstRowAsColumnHeaders` - indicates whether the first row of the text file should be treated as a header row.
+* `UseFirstRowAsColumnHeaders` - specifies whether the first row of the text file should be treated as a header row.
 Default: `true`.

 ## Exporter